Is The Outer Core Of The Earth Solid Or Liquid

 Why Earth's Magnetic Field Matters

-The Earth's magnetic field is far more than just a scientific curiosity; it's essential for protecting life on our planet.
+Let's talk about the Earth's magnetic field is far more than just a scientific curiosity; it's essential for protecting life on our planet.

 • Shielding from Solar Wind: The solar wind is a stream of charged particles constantly emitted by the Sun.
 These particles can be harmful to living organisms and can also strip away a planet's atmosphere.
 The Earth's magnetic field deflects the solar wind, preventing it from reaching the surface and protecting our atmosphere.